 What happened with female MS patients in those early days?
 It seems that they received other diagnoses and that hysteria was a popular alternative.
-Murray for example writes in his book on the history of MS that “there are many cases in the early literature of MS in which the case presented was diagnosed in life as “paresis” (syphilis) or hysteria, only to exhibit characteristic changes of MS at autopsy.”
+Thomas John Murray, for example, writes in his book on the history of MS that “there are many cases in the early literature of MS in which the case presented was diagnosed in life as “paresis” (syphilis) or hysteria, only to exhibit characteristic changes of MS at autopsy.”

 A good example of this can be found in a discussion from 1917 in the Journal of the American Medical Association (JAMA).
 One physician noted that “The differential diagnosis between multiple sclerosis and hysteria is often difficult to make.
 Many apparently hysterical cases turn out to be multiple sclerosis.”
 Another doctor agreed and wrote: “One case I considered hysteria until I found Babinski’s sign, which is never found in hysteria.”
 A third physician also stated that many are forced to revise their diagnosis of hysteria because of increased understanding of MS. He highlighted that “the characteristic striking remissions after very grave symptoms are misleading.
 This would suggest hysteria, but is, after all, a characteristic of this disease.”

 Such mistakes diminished as knowledge and understanding of MS increased.
 Diagnosing MS remained difficult, however, because the illness often starts with nonspecific symptoms such as fatigue or neurological symptoms that come and go.
 As the American neurologist and MS-expert Charles Poser noted:

 “It is extremely common for MS patients to have symptoms which may sound bizarre to an inexperienced physician because they fail to conform to anatomical boundaries or physiological concepts, they may be extremely transient, lasting for no more than minutes or seconds, and most importantly cannot be confirmed by objective findings.”